Making Teeth Fun!

 Finally, the exam may include sealants or fluoride treatments as recommended by the dentist.

 Our goal is to keep your child’s teeth strong and healthy for a lifetime.
 In order to achieve this, we recommend dental sealants and fluoride treatments for our pediatric patients.
+Our mission is to provide high-quality individualized oral care for children in a fun and comfortable, child-friendly environment to create a positive dental experience.

-Dental Sealants.
 While brushing and flossing are effective in removing food and plaque from your child’s teeth, it is difficult to get into the grooves and fissures on the back teeth (molars).
 Dental Sealants are a thin plastic coating painted onto the chewing surfaces of these teeth in order to smooth them out and protect them from decay.
 Applying sealants is fast, simple and painless.

-Fluoride is a natural element that is found in water and some foods.
+is a natural element that is found in water and some foods.
 Fluoride helps to prevent tooth decay and speeds up the process in which tooth enamel is built back up.
 Along with dental sealants, fluoride treatments are an extremely effective way to prevent tooth decay in children.
-Fluoride makes teeth less vulnerable to acid attacks caused by plaque, bacteria and sugar; and can also reverse very early decay in some cases.
+Fluoride makes teeth less vulnerable to acid attacks caused by plaque, bacteria, and sugar; and can also reverse very early decay in some cases.
 Professional fluoride treatments can be applied as a gel, foam, or varnish.
-These treatments contain a much higher level of fluoride than the amount found in toothpastes and mouth rinses.
+These treatments contain a much higher level of fluoride than the amount found in toothpaste and mouth rinses.